 Early and aggressive treatment is needed to control this disorder.

 Treatment may involve:

 - Antibiotics to control infections

-- Blood pressure medicines called ACE inhibitors and ARBs to reduce the amount of protein leaking into the urine
+- Blood pressure medicines called angiotensin-converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs) to reduce the amount of protein leaking into the urine

 - Diuretics ("water pills") to remove excess fluid